+A process and a method of education for types of learning activities that demand students to engage directly with the phenomenon being studied and to reflect on the experience of such engagement.

+Organized Outreach

-- Experiential LearningA process and a method of education for types of learning activities that demand students to engage directly with the phenomenon being studied and to reflect on the experience of such engagement. - Organized Outreach A form of community engagement that entails institutionally organized activities by students and employees initiated either within faculties or in other divisions of the institution, and outside of academic programmes, that address the development needs of community interest groups by providing them with services and resources as determined by such communities.
+A form of community engagement that entails institutionally organized activities by students and employees initiated either within faculties or in other divisions of the institution, and outside of academic programmes, that address the development needs of community interest groups by providing them with services and resources as determined by such communities.

+Partnership

+A co-equal alliance between the University and communities in which both parties make a commitment to work together in the realization of mutual benefits, co-operation and exchange.
+The process of learning, research and development should value and protect each partner's agency both in the exchange of ideas and in action.

+Public Good

+A principle referring to equitable and equal benefits available to society at large, according to which community engagement interventions do not negatively affect the benefits or goods available to other communities or groups.

+Public Scholarship

+Any scholarly and creative work that is jointly planned and executed by an institution

+(such as a university) and its community partners which may yield a product or artifact that meets the public good, initiates, stimulates and/or contributes to public issues or to scholarly intellectual activities related to the core functions of the university in execution of its public role.

+Service Learning

-- PartnershipA co-equal alliance between the University and communities in which both make a commitment to work together in the realization of mutual benefits, co-operation and exchange.
-The process of learning, research and development should value and protect each partner's agency both in the exchange of ideas and in action. - Public GoodA principle referring to equitable and equal benefits available to society at large, according to which community engagement interventions do not negatively affect the benefits or goods available to other communities or groups. - Public ScholarshipAny scholarly and creative work that is jointly planned and executed by an institution (such as a university) and its community partners which may yield a product or artifact that meets the public good, initiates, stimulates and/or contributes to public issues or to scholarly intellectual activities related to the core functions of the university in execution of its public role. - Service Learning A form of community engagement that entails teaching and learning that is directed at specific community needs and is curriculated into (and therefore also assessed as part of) a credit-bearing academic programme and enables students to participate in, and subsequently reflect on. contextualized. structured and organized service activities that address identified service needs in a community, seeks to infuse students with a sense of civic responsibility and promotes social justice. - Service Provider Any agent (party/participant) responsible for service delivery in or to the community.
+A form of community engagement that entails teaching and learning that is directed at specific community needs and is circulated into (and therefor also assessed as part of credit-bearing academic programme an enables students to participate in, and subsequently reflection, contextualized, structured and organized service activities that address community identified service needs in a community, seeks to infuse students with a sense of civic responsibility and promotes social justice.

+Service Provider

+Any agent (party/participant) responsible for service delivery in or to the community.
 This includes the public sector at national, provincial and local level, the private sector in all its guises, and civil society.